 The county is home to the famous Lambeau Field, one of the highest rated golf courses in Wisconsin, and multiple water sport attractions.

-Brown County partnered with UniverCity Year in 2019-2022 to focus on improving a variety of government functions and services.
+Brown County partnered with UniverCity Year for the years 2019-22 to focus on improving a variety of government functions and services.
 Read the 2021 UniverCity Year report for project highlights.

-- “Envisioning a library for the future.”
+- “A Brown County library for the future.”
 Library and Information Studies 601: Information: Perspectives and Contexts.
 Dorothea Salo.

-- “A cost-benefit analysis of harvesting blue-green algae.”
+- “A cost-benefit analysis of harvesting blue-green algae in Brown County.”
 Public Affairs 881: Benefit-Cost Analysis.
 Dave Weimer.

-- “Eradicating blue-green algae.”
+- “Addressing blue-green algae in Brown County.”
 Civil Engineering 421: Environmental Sustainability Engineering.
 Andrea Hicks.

 - “Evidence based practices in Brown County prisoner reentry: What does the research say?”
 Psychology 601: Issues in Prisoner Re-entry.
 Patti Coffey.

-- “Planning for autonomous vehicles and smart technology.”
+- “Analysis of autonomous vehicles in Brown County.”
 Interdisciplinary Engineering 303: Applied Leadership Competencies in Engineering.
-Paige LaPoint.
+Paige LaPoint and Greg Harrington.

-- “Sustainable road maintenance options.”
-Independent research paper.
+- “Sustainable road maintenance options in Brown County.”
+Independent study.
 Katie Fields, University of Oregon.

 - “Exploring blue-green algae harvesting designs.”
 Mechanical Engineering 351/352: Interdisciplinary Experiential Design Projects I/II.
 Michael Cheadle.